rimuz/smudge/README.md

 ### Language overview
 Go to this [link](https://smudgelang.github.io/smudge/) to learn how to program in Smudge.

+### On Holiday :D
+I won't commit for the next two weeks: from 7/18 to 8/5

 ### Licensing
 Smudge is licensed under the Apache License 2.0.
 To read the conditions take a look to the file `LICENSE` in the main folder.
 Copyright 2016-2017 Riccardo Musso